 - A24.
 The fact that fraud is usually concealed can make it very difficult to detect.
 Nevertheless, the auditor may identify events or conditions that indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud (fraud risk factors).
 For example: - The need to meet expectations of third parties to obtain additional equity financing may create pressure to commit fraud; - The granting of significant bonuses if unrealistic profit targets are met may create an incentive to commit fraud; and - A control environment that is not effective may create an opportunity to commit fraud. - A25.
 Fraud risk factors cannot easily be ranked in order of importance.
 The significance of fraud risk factors varies widely.
 Some of these factors will be present in entities where the specific conditions do not present risks of material misstatement.
-Accordingly, the determination of whether a fraud risk factor is present and whether it is to be considered in assessing the risks of material misstatements due to fraud requires the exercise of professional judgment. - A26.
+Accordingly, the determination of whether a fraud risk factor is present and whether it is to be considered in assessing the risks of material misstatement of the financial statements due to fraud requires the exercise of professional judgment. - A26.
 Examples of fraud risk factors related to fraudulent financial reporting and misappropriation of assets are presented in Appendix 1.
 These illustrative risk factors are classified based on the three conditions that are generally present when fraud exists: - An incentive or pressure to commit fraud; - A perceived opportunity to commit fraud; and - An ability to rationalize the fraudulent action.

-Risk factors reflective of an attitude that permits rationalization of the fraudulent action may not be susceptible to observation by the auditor.
-Nevertheless, the auditor may become aware of the existence of such information.
+Fraud risk factors may relate to incentives, pressures or opportunities that arise from conditions that create susceptibility to misstatement, before consideration of controls.
+Fraud risk factors, which include intentional management bias, are, insofar as they affect inherent risk, inherent risk factors.
+Fraud risk factors may also relate to conditions within the entity's system of internal control that provide opportunity to commit fraud or that may affect management's attitude or ability to rationalize fraudulent actions.
+Fraud risk factors reflective of an attitude that permits rationalization of the fraudulent action may not be susceptible to observation by the auditor.
+Nevertheless, the auditor may become aware of the existence of such information through, for example, the required understanding of the entity's control environment.
 Although the fraud risk factors described in Appendix 1 cover a broad range of situations that may be faced by auditors, they are only examples and other risk factors may exist.